yorevs/homesetup/README.md

 $ sudo chsh -s /bin/bash
 ```

-If apple decides to remove from next MacOS releases, you can always use HomeBrew's version.
+If apple decides to remove from next MacOS releases, you can always use Home-Brew's version.
 In this case, the path is
 different:

 ```bash